mika-s/mika-s.github.io/_posts/2017-11-08-creating-a-wireshark-dissector-in-lua-3.markdown

 tcp_port:add(59274, mongodb_protocol)
 ```

-To make the distinction clearer between the header and the actual payload of the message we will use comments
+To make the distinction clearer between the header and the actual payload of the message we will
-to show where the different sections start.
-Because the different opcodes have different structure we have
+use comments to show where the different sections start.
+Because the different opcodes have
-to check what type of message we are dissecting with an `if` statement.
-We are only dissecting the `OP_QUERY`
+different structure we have to check what type of message we are dissecting with an `if` statement.
-message in the code above.
+We are only dissecting the `OP_QUERY` message in the code above.

-The script is starting to get pretty big for a blog post now, so I will start shortening the content that
+The script is starting to get big for a blog post now, so I will start shortening the content that
 we have already looked at before with ...

 So the `flags` field is now shown in the sub tree for `OP_QUERY` messages.
-Similar to the `opcode`, it would
+Similar to the `opcode`,
-be nice we if could have a description of the flag value in parentheses beside the value.
-The description
+it would be nice we if could have a description of the flag value in parentheses beside the value.
-of the values are found in the spec.
-As with the opcode description we make a lookup function to get the
+The description of the values are found in the spec.
+As with the opcode description we make a lookup
-flag description:
+function to get the flag description:

 ```lua
 function get_flag_description(flags)